hdub-tech/ansible-collection-infrastructure/docs/development.md

 I am aware this goes against best practice.
-However, I prefer [DRY], and not to need to update a value in multiple places in the event that (light forbid) it need to change.
+However, I prefer [DRY], and not to need to update a value in multiple places in the event that (light forbid) it needs to change.
 By putting my defaults values in `vars`, they can be used in `defaults/main.yml`, `meta/main.yml` arg_specs, and I can link to the block in the role README.
 The only draw back is the variables do not expand when using `ansible-doc`.
 They do expand when argument validation fails and frankly I would